Cheddar Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should commence your Cheddar lease extension
+Why you should start your Cheddar lease extension

 Why you should start your Cheddar lease extension today:

-It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the residence will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 30 years left, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement